2016 - Wave Hill,

 • Featured: 2022 in Gunyah, Goondie + Wurley: The Aboriginal Architecture of Australia, Paul Memmott

-2016 Bower Studio Projects from: Jinbarak, Junardi and Kalkarindji.
+2016 Bower Studio Projects from: Jinbarak, Junardi and Kalkaringi.

 Fifty years ago one of the most important events ever to take place in Australia occurred on a remote cattle station at Wave Hill in the Northern Territory.